Charlesetc/charlesetc/content/git-alias.md

 It's a bit easier than typing out `git clone git@github.com:ocaml/ocaml` and much more fun :)

-These lines in your `~/.gitconfig` should get this working.
+These lines in your `~/.gitconfig` should get it working.

 ```haskell
 [alias]